Skip to content

 1. Install @vtbag/turn-signal from npm.

-2. In your project, add @vtbag/turn-signal/index.js as an inline script at the beginning of the <head> element on all pages of your site.
+2. In your project, add scripts from the package to the <head> element on all pages of your site.

 Details depend on your project setup and the frameworks used, but with a bundler like vite it can be as simple as: